zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Changing your source code

-Several changes are required in the source code to successully onboard your REST API to the API ML.
+Several changes are required in the source code to successfully onboard your REST API to the API ML.
 Changes to the source code include the following steps:

 * Adding endpoints
 * Registering your service to API ML